ab5tract/new_media/thesis/distributed_v/formats.md

 [^1]: In the case of OO.o, there is Zotero ([http://zotero.org](http://zotero.org)) and in the case of ConTeXt there is the `bib` module ([]()) as well as the possibility of integrating any other TeX-compatible bibliographic module through some degree of individual effort.

+## Degrees of Volatility ##

+- Text encodings: the complicated nature of bit-constraints.
+The introductino of Unicode as a solution and the time it has taken to achieve UTF ubiquity.
+- File formats can be vectors of infection.
+Look at recent securtiy notifications coming from Adobe.
+Longstanding MS Office vulnerabilities.
+	- Free Software offers accountability; the source should not be vulnerable for long after an exploit is unveiled.